 On a propaganda level the activities of a handful of loyalists in England like Whicker was undoubtedly damaging.
 It only projected and solidified the notion that the average loyalist was as much a bone-headed, shaven, beery-breathed bigot as their neo-Nazi buddies smashing up Brick Lane.

 Observers of the far right will point to the career of Johnny Adair, who started his politico-paramilitary career in the NF.’

-The full history of British Far Right links to British Unionism in Ireland were described in a 2002 issue of ‘No Quarter’, the magazine of the group Anti-Fascist Action:
+A fuller history of modern Far Right links to militant British unionism in Ireland was described in a 2002 issue of “No Quarter”, the magazine of the group Anti-Fascist Action:

 ‘Links between Unionists/Loyalists in the North and British Fascists go back over 80 years.
 As far back as the 1920s the ‘British Fascisti’ set up a group in Co.
 Down which led a pogrom against Catholics and in the 1930s members of the Glasgow fascist gang the ‘Billy Boys’ visited Belfast to take part in sectarian rioting during the 12th of July weekend.
 However this article will focus on links in recent years.